danielneil/Smart-Worm-Habitat/README.md

 ## What does it look like?

-An ideal of the project is that the little computer (nawwww) will be compatiable with any type of worm farm, but our system will be a [continous flow system](https://urbanwormcompany.com/complete-guide-to-continuous-flow-vermicomposting/), which might end up looking like the below:
+An ideal of the project is that the little computer (nawwww) will be compatiable with any type of worm farm, but our farm will be a [continous flow system](https://urbanwormcompany.com/complete-guide-to-continuous-flow-vermicomposting/), which might end up looking like the below:

 <p align="center">
   <img src="https://github.com/danielneil/Smart-Worm-Bin/blob/main/images/cf-bin.jpg?raw=true">